 Occupational Safety have prepared practical guidelines for carrying out on-campus examinations.
 You can find these guidelines on the Occupational Safety website (accessible from the FAU network and via VPN).
 In the appendix to the practical guidelines, you can find detailed information on topics such as basic standards, operational procedures, and recommendations on when and how to wear masks.

 The system for recording contact details will replace the notification procedure for examinations used in the summer semester.
 Notification is no longer required for on-campus examinations scheduled as planned for winter semester 2020/2021.
 On-campus examinations in October which were originally scheduled for summer semester 2020 still require notification .
 Please refer to the detailed information provided by the Examinations Offices.

 - Information from the Bavarian Ministry of Health

 - Information from the Federal Centre for Health Education

 FAU Occupational Medical Service – BÄD

-Face masks with the FAU logo are now available to buy at the student restaurants at Langemarckplatz, Erlangen Southern Campus and Regensburger Strasse in Nuremberg during opening hours.
-They cost 5 euros each.
+Face masks with the FAU logo are available from the restaurants at Langemarckplatz, Erlangen Southern Campus and Regensburger Straße in Nuremberg.
+They cost 5 euros.